Marquess of Waterford

 Marquess of Waterford is a title in the Peerage of Ireland and the premier marquessate in that peerage.
-It was created in 1789 for George Beresford, 2nd Earl of Tyrone.
-It is presently held by Henry Beresford, 9th Marquess of Waterford.
+It was created in 1789 for the Anglo-Irish politician George Beresford, 2nd Earl of Tyrone.
+The title is presently held by Henry Beresford, 9th Marquess of Waterford.

+History

+The progenitor of the family was a companion of Strongbow, from whom he obtained grant for extensive lands in Waterford in the 11th century.[1]
+The barony was created in 1535 for Sir Richard le Poer.